dpinara/ckad-practice/service.md

 # One can expose pod as well
 # command for exposing is sequential and mothful
 kubectl expose pod redis --name=redis-service --port=6379

+kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml
+#(This will automatically use the pod's labels as selectors)

+OR
+kubectl create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml  (This will not use the pods labels as selectors, instead it will assume selectors as app=redis.
+You cannot pass in selectors as an option.
+So it does not work very well if your pod has a different label set.
+So generate the file and modify the selectors before creating the service)

+kubectl expose pod nginx --port=80 --name nginx-service --type=NodePort --dry-run=client -o yaml

+(This will automatically use the pod's labels as selectors, but you cannot specify the node port.
+You have to generate a definition file and then add the node port in manually before creating the service with the pod.)

+Or

+kubectl create service nodeport nginx --tcp=80:80 --node-port=30080 --dry-run=client -o yaml

+(This will not use the pods labels as selectors)

+Both the above commands have their own challenges.
+While one of it cannot accept a selector the other cannot accept a node port.
+I would recommend going with the `kubectl expose` command.
+If you need to specify a node port, generate a definition file using the same command and manually input the nodeport before creating the service.

 controlplane $ k get all